DataStax-Academy/zdm-scenario-katapod/step3.md

 <div class="step-title">Phase 1b: Prepare the Ansible container</div>

-_Goal: have the automation create and start the `zdm-ansible-container`, in which you will then launch the Ansible playbook that provisions and starts the ZDM proxy._
+_🎯 Goal: having the automation create and start the `zdm-ansible-container`, in which you will then launch the Ansible playbook that provisions and starts the ZDM proxy._

 Time to download and run `zdm-util`, which creates the Ansible container which will then deploy the ZDM proxies.
 Download and extract the utility: